 Supporting Your Child With Learning

-Success at secondary academy is best realised when there is a three-way partnership between the student, teachers and parents.
+Success at school is best realised when there is a three-way partnership between the student, teachers and parents.

 There is so much you can do to support your child to do well and enjoy a fulfilling academy experience, regardless of their age or academic ability.

 Know what to expect :

 Make sure you attend all the information evenings offered by the school, at which you will have the opportunity to talk to members of staff and hear presentations with specific advice pertinent to your son or daughter.
 You will be able to take away resources to help you to make a positive difference at home.
 Use this website to find out more about the courses and subjects your child is studying and always ask questions, contacting the subject leader or Head of Year if you need to know more.

 Stay in contact with academy at all times.
 Our main methods of communication are through email and sometimes text message.
 It is therefore vital that parents keep academy up to date with latest contact information, including an email address, so that all information from academy gets to you.
 This can be a personal email or a work email.
 To contact a member of Rushey Mead staff send an email using their initial and surname followed by @rushey-tmet.uk.
 For example [email protected]